t04glovern/aws-greengrass-cfn/.blog/README.md

 AWS IoT Greengrass is a managed service that allows you to easily manage and communicate with edge devices.
 It sells itself as a central way to deploy to huge fleets of devices in a repeatable way.

 The irony of this is that deploying the foundation of AWS Greengrass can be quite complex and messy.
-In the offical guide for Greengrass Core, AWS recommends using the `Easy Creation` button.
+In the official guide for Greengrass Core, AWS recommends using the `Easy Creation` button.
 This is perfectly fine for testing purposes, however if you are deploying production workloads then repeatability is really key.

 CloudFormation resources are available for AWS Greengrass however the setup process can be rather complex when your device isn't sitting in AWS.
 This blog post is a continuation of an existing post on the AWS Blog called [Automating AWS IoT Greengrass Setup With AWS CloudFormation](https://aws.amazon.com/blogs/iot/automating-aws-iot-greengrass-setup-with-aws-cloudformation/).
 This post works fine for setups where EC2 is used, however there's a gap for people who deploy AWS IoT Greengrass Core to devices in the field.

-## Pre-requisites
+## Prerequisites

 * AWS Account with [AWS CLI Setup](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)
 * Edge Device, in the case of this post I'm using a [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/)